OXID-eSales/usercentrics/CONTRIBUTING.md

 ### Suggesting Enhancements

-📈 Enhancement suggestions are tracked on the [Oxid Bugtracker](https://bugs.oxid-esales.com/).
+📈 Enhancement suggestions are tracked on the [Oxid Bugtracker](https://bugs.oxid-esales.com/) (module Usercentrics section).
 Create an issue and provide all necessary information to help maintainers:

 - **Use a clear and descriptive title** for the issue to identify the suggestion
 - **Describe the current behavior** and **explain which behavior you expected to see instead**